jimhigson/oboe.js-website/content/why.md

 client.
 The aggregator dispatches the data as soon as it has it and the client displays the data as soon as it is arrives.

 {{demo "aggregated-progressive"}}

+The from the aggregator is 100% valid JSON so it remains compatible with standard AJAX tools.
+A streaming parser like Oboe.js reads the resource as a stream while a standard parser reads it like a static resource.

 Historic and live data on the same transport
 --------------------------------------------